 Sign up during Open Enrollment.
 If you do not enroll within this 31-day period, you must wait until the next annual Open Enrollment period, which takes place in the fall.
 Your account will then take effect on the following January 1.

 Enroll as a result of a life event.
 If you experience a change in your life that has an impact on your benefits, you can enroll outside the Open Enrollment period.

 What's the difference between a Medical Practitioner's note and a Prescription for over-the-counter (OTC) medicines and drugs, and when is each required?

 Medical practitioner (doctor's) notes:

-- For some expenses (for example, dietary supplements), a medical practitioner note is required to verify that the expense qualifies as medical care.
+- For some expenses (for example, dietary supplements), a letter of medical necessity (below) is required to verify that the expense qualifies as medical care.

-- To be allowable, a medical practitioner note may be written by a doctor of medicine, dentistry, podiatry or optometry; an authorized chiropractor, an alternative healer; or other qualified medical practitioner.
+- To be allowable, a letter of medical necessity may be written by a doctor of medicine, dentistry, podiatry or optometry; an authorized chiropractor, an alternative healer; or other qualified medical practitioner.

-- A medical practitioner note must contain all of the following items:
+- A letter of medical necessity must contain all of the following items:

 - patient's name

 - statement of medical necessity